cortexlogic/aiExpo/README.md

 `blocked.ipynb`

 This notebook will be a bit harder for beginners to follow and is not that well documented either.
 But will still leave it up here for those looking for guidance on segmentation task.

+This version of the notebook contains all the code but not all the output of the completed cells, for the reason that it takes a bit of time to execute everything and I don't have a copy of the completed version anymore.
+But I have trained the model to a validation accuracy of around 98% - this was the one being demo'd in the workshop.

+You can always watch the fastai [lesson](http://course.fast.ai/lessons/lesson14.html) this notebook is based on, if you want more details.

 ## "Deployment"